redshiftrobotics/blueshift_ros/src/blueshift_interface/README.md

 Install it with `npm install -g pnpm`

-Then replace npm in all future commands with `pnpm` (this should work for any commands you find online too)
+`pnpm` is a drop-in replacement for `npm` but it is faster, uses less storage, and is generally better.
+Any `npm` command should work the exact same if you just replace it with `pnpm`.

 ### Download all node packages
 `pnpm install` (`pnpm i` for short)